How to Trim a Brisket the Right Way

-Brisket can be a bit daunting for the uninitiated, but with a little know-how, you can produce a tender and juicy brisket that will have your guests raving.
+Brisket can be daunting for those without experience.
+Allow us to impart some know-how so you can produce a tender and juicy brisket that will make your guests rave!

-In this guide, we’ll walk you through the basics of trimming a brisket so that you can get started on your masterpiece.
+This guide, will walk you through how to trim a brisket so you can start on your masterpiece.

-Brisket is a cut of meat from the breast or lower chest of beef or veal.
-The brisket has two parts: the flat, and the point.
-The flat is composed of the lean meat and fat that lies over the cow’s ribs, while the point is composed of the marbled fat and meat found between the ribs.
+The brisket has two parts: the flat and the point.
+Lean meat and fat compose the flat, which lies over the cow’s ribs.
+Marbled fat and rib meat compose the point, found between the ribs.

 Tools Needed for Trimming Brisket